OsvaldoFurtado/web-service-data-acquisition/README.md

 # Web Service Data Acquisition

-This project is a CLI application to grab data from a a RESTful web service.
+This project is a CLI application that grab data from a a RESTful web service.

 Example of command: